Exploring Internet of Things Adoption Challenges in Manufacturing Firms: A Delphi Fuzzy Analytical Hierarchy Process Approach: Methodology

-At this stage, we gathered feedback on the relevance and applicability of barriers from four experts in the manufacturing industry.
-We developed a Delphi questionnaire with the aim of exploring the central factors that influence the risk index within the realm of IoT adoption challenges in manufacturing firms.
-To ensure a comprehensive perspective, we enlisted the insights of four distinguished experts, each holding advanced degrees and possessing expertise in distinct areas: industrial management, IT and cybersecurity, industrial systems management, and a seasoned academic with extensive experience in IoT implementation.
-These experts were thoughtfully selected for their unique viewpoints and substantial contributions to the field.
-The process entailed a thorough literature review, collaborative brainstorming sessions, and the utilization of the Delphi method.
-Through multiple rounds of surveys and discussions, a consensus was reached among the experts, identifying and assessing 16 barriers that encompass technological, organizational, and operational aspects of IoT adoption in manufacturing firms.
+We conducted a Delphi study to elucidate the central barriers influencing the risk index associated with IoT adoption challenges in manufacturing firms.
+To ensure a comprehensive examination, we engaged the expertise of 16 distinguished professionals hailing from five distinct domains.
+We meticulously formed 4 four hybrid groups, each comprising four experts, all possessing advanced degrees and specialized knowledge in their respective fields.
+They were deliberately selected for their diverse perspectives and significant contributions to the discipline.
+Following a structured process involving an extensive literature review, collaborative brainstorming sessions, and rigorous application of the Delphi method, the experts within each group iteratively evaluated and prioritized the identified barriers.
+Through multiple rounds of surveys and deliberations, a consensus emerged within each group, identifying and assessing 16 barriers spanning the technological, organizational, and operational dimensions of IoT adoption in manufacturing firms.
+Thus, 24 expert opinions were synthesized from the collective insights of the four expert groups, as shown in Table \ref{tab:expert_group}.